 Tracks and concentrations

-While there are no official tracks or concentrations in the major, students generally take the required elective courses in their particular area of interest, whether it's creating a clothing line on the computer or developing a business plan as an entrepreneur.
+Students generally take the required elective courses in their particular area of interest, whether it's becoming proficient in digital merchandising, learning how new products are developed, or developing a business plan as an entrepreneur.
+You may opt to earn one or both concentrations in Digital Merchandising and Product Development.
 It's even possible to participate in an industry field seminar, meeting with business professionals in New York City or other cities around the world.

 Upper level coursework